tasmota/docs/docs/Scripting-Language.md

 `frb(fr)` read byte from file
 `frw(fr url)` read file from web url, if url is an immediate string it may be longer than max string size to support very long URLs.
 `fcs(fr "del" index ec)` = gets non string from file: del = delimiter char or string, index = n´th element, ec = end character delimiter.
+files in filesystem may also be listed or downloaded via http://ip/ufs/filename with http://ip/ufs/$varname(;varname2;...) you may list variables and arrays from scripter in json format.

 ###  Other commands   (+?? flash)